 Real Food for Real Kids will take the following steps to make ensure existing feedback processes are accessible to people with disabilities upon request by January 1, 2015.

-- Upon request, we accommodate receiving feedback in a variety of formats including telephone, email, mail and in-person communication.
+- Upon request, we accommodate feedback in a variety of formats including telephone, email, mail and in-person communication.